eesyuen09/tp/docs/DeveloperGuide.md

 The following commands handle attendance operations:

 1. **AttendanceMarkPresentCommand (triggered by `att -p`)**: Marks a student as present for a class on a specific date
-    - Validates student exists and ClassTag exists
+    - Validates student exists
+    - Checks if student has the ClassTag assigned OR if an attendance record exists for that student, date, and class
+    - If student doesn't have the tag and no record exists, rejects the command
     - Prevents duplicate "Present" records (throws error if already marked present)
     - Replaces any existing "Absent" record for the same date and class with a "Present" record

 2. **AttendanceMarkAbsentCommand (triggered by `att -a`)**: Marks a student as absent for a class on a specific date
-    - Validates student exists and ClassTag exists
+    - Validates student exists
+    - Checks if student has the ClassTag assigned OR if an attendance record exists for that student, date, and class
+    - If student doesn't have the tag and no record exists, rejects the command
     - Prevents duplicate "Absent" records (throws error if already marked absent)
     - Replaces any existing "Present" record for the same date and class with an "Absent" record